cartertinney/iot-operations-sdks/doc/reference/error-model.md

 # Error model

-This document proposes a model for reporting errors detected by the SDKs.
+This document proposes a model for reporting errors detected by the "Protocol" package/library in the SDKs.

 ## Purpose

-The SDKs return an error or throws an exception whenever it is unable to proceed with the operation it has been instructed to perform.
+The protocol API returns an error or throws an exception whenever it is unable to proceed with the operation it has been instructed to perform.
 Since the circumstances that can prevent successful progress are numerous and varied, the errors represent a wide range of conditions that must be expressed to the calling application.
 There are several relevant axes potentially usable for error categorization: